Writing

 I think headless platforms are going to expose which teams have been treating design as styling and which teams have been treating it as product judgment.

 If design only means the visual layer, then yes, a headless platform can appear to need less of it.
-But if design means shaping how a system is understood, trusted, used, constrained, recovered from, and improved, then headless platforms need more design, not less.
+But if design means shaping how a system is understood, trusted, used, constrained, recovered from, and improved, then headless platforms need more design.

 The agent user is fast.
 The agent user is many.
 The agent user will amplify whatever the product makes easy, clear, ambiguous, or dangerous.

-That is the AI-native lens for me: design is no longer just the interface between a human and a product.
-It is the interface between intent, data, models, tools, judgment, and the people who remain accountable when the system acts.
+The agentic lens changes the interface: intent, data, models, tools, judgment, and the people who remain accountable when the system acts.

 Product development